-Lucky’s instruction covers more than technique; it’s an insight into how he views the world.
-He’s handsome and charming, but I think he’s a sociopath.
+Lucky’s instruction covers more than just technique and approach; it’s an insight into how he views the world.
+He’s handsome and charming, but I strongly suspect he’s a borderline sociopath.

-As he drills me on fundamental skills—assessing marks, sleight of hand, and if you can believe it, pick-up artist style seduction—he throws in anecdotes about robbing people blind.
-It doesn’t matter if they’re a Knight or a pauper, he takes from everybody.
+As he drills me on the basics (assessing a mark, sleight of hand, and pickup artist-style seduction, believe it or not) he throws in anecdotes about past robberies.
+He takes from everybody; it doesn’t matter if they’re a lord or a pauper.
 An equal opportunist, only in the worst way possible.

-“You learn quickly,” he says.
-He’s just shown me a trick where I drop an item into the top of your boot and fall to the ground, right before someone locks your hands behind your back.
-(Useful, he says, for when a Knight tackles you and wants to see what’s in your hands, but you want to keep him from finding and confiscating it).
-“That one took me a month of practice.”
+“You learn quickly.”
+He’s just shown me a trick where I hide an item by dropping it into the top of my boot.
+(Useful, apparently, when a Knight tackles you and wants to see what’s in your hands).
+“That one took me nearly a month.”

 “Thanks, man.”
-As weird as it sounds, his words mean a lot.
-I never felt like I belonged on Earth, but I actually feel kind of home on Evermoor.
+As weird as it sounds, his compliment means a lot.
+I never felt like I belonged on Earth, but here on Evermoor, I actually feel welcome.
+His kind words underscore the sentiment.

 Everyone stares at me, then bursts into laughter.
 Even Ren cracks a grin.

 “I’m sorry.”
 Gyrax wipes a tear from his eye.
 “It’s just that—”

 “Of course I’m a man!”
 Lucky bursts out between guffaws.
 “Why declare it?
 Why does it matter?”